 Anyone who deals with SEO, whether at an agency, company or working as a freelancer, will come across the subject of “SEO KPI” – or SEO performance indicators – sooner or later.
 What are they and who needs them?

 What is the general meaning of KPI?

-- KPI is the abbreviation for “Key Performance Indicators” and refers to the so called key indicators in business economics, that are used to quantitatively rate how far a certain project has come in achieving important goals.
+- KPI is the abbreviation for “Key Performance Indicator” and refers to the so called key indicators in business economics, that are used to quantitatively rate how far a certain project has come in achieving important goals.

 - Companies should define and use their Key Performance Idicators in such a way that they are tailored specifically for their own product or target audience.